Air to Water Heat Pumps Explained: The UK's Most Popular System

 Why Air-to-Water Is the UK's Default Choice

-- Handles heating and hot water: One system does everything, unlike air-to-air which only provides space heating.
+- Handles heating and hot water: One system does everything

-- BUS grant eligible: The £7,500 Boiler Upgrade Scheme grant makes air-to-water significantly more affordable.
+- BUS grant eligible: The £7,500 grant makes it significantly more affordable

-- Invisible heating: No indoor units on walls — your radiators and UFH work silently as before.
+- Invisible heating: No indoor units on walls — radiators and UFH work silently

-- Proven in UK conditions: Hundreds of thousands of installations, extensive monitoring data, and a mature installer network.
+- Proven in UK conditions: Hundreds of thousands of installations

-- Works with existing infrastructure: Most UK homes have wet central heating systems that are compatible with air-to-water heat pumps.
+- Works with existing infrastructure: Most UK homes have compatible wet central heating

 Installation: What's Involved